 Please have your permit number ready when you call for a building inspection.

 Cherokee County has adopted the following codes:

-- 2017 edition of the National Electrical Code
+- 2020 edition of the National Electrical Code with SC modifications

 - 2009 International Energy Conservation Code